ayushpratapsingh1/EC2-Deployment-with-Docker-for-MERN-Project/readme.md

 ### Changes Made
 Modularize the Terraform configuration to encapsulate VPC, subnets, and security group logic for reusability.
 This approach makes the infrastructure more scalable and easier to manage.

+### Elastic IP Usage
+An Elastic IP is linked to the EC2 instance to ensure a static IP address.
+This is important because the public IP address of an EC2 instance changes if the instance is rebooted or stopped.
+An Elastic IP does not incur any cost as long as it is associated with a running instance.

 ### Challenge
 Try adding an additional security group rule to allow inbound traffic on port 8080 for future use.